-Creation of forms and use of form objects are available in PowerForms.
+Creation of forms and use of form objects are available in NiceLabel PowerForms Suite or higher.

 Object is the basic building block for designing labels and forms.
 To design a label or form means to select, add, and position the objects on the design surface.